burzum/cakephp-file-storage/README.md

 ---

-The **File Storage** plugin is giving you the possibility to store files in virtually any kind of storage backend.
+The **File Storage** plugin is giving you the possibility to upload and store files in virtually any kind of storage backend.
 This plugin is wrapping the [Gaufrette](https://github.com/KnpLabs/Gaufrette) library in a CakePHP fashion and provides a simple way to use the storage adapters through the [StorageManager](Lib/StorageManager.php) class.

 Storage adapters are an unified interface that allow you to store file data to your local file system, in memory, in a database or into a zip file and remote systems.
 There is a database table keeping track of what you stored where.
 You can always write your own adapter or extend and overload existing ones.

+**Supported Adapters**

  * Apc
  * Amazon S3